decision-making-mike/sql-postgresql-learning/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 52.
+PostgreSQL's documentation reading

+I have read up to point "9.12.
+Network Address Functions and Operators" in the PostgreSQL's documentation.

 ## Update 51.
 PostgreSQL's documentation reading

 I have read up to point "9.9.4. `AT TIME ZONE` and `AT LOCAL`" in the PostgreSQL's documentation.